oicr-gsi/robust-paper/README.md

 For additional information, see http://subversion.apache.org/
 ```

-There is no standard format for usage statements, but good ones have several
+There is no standard format for usage statements, but good ones share several
-key aspects:
+features:

-**The syntax for running the program**: Defines the relative location of
+**The syntax for running the program**: This defines the relative location of
-optional and required flags and arguments for execution.
-Include the name of
+optional and required flags and arguments for execution, and includes the name of
-the program, the relative location of any flags, and the required arguments.
+the program.
 Arguments in [square brackets] tend to be optional.
 Multiple periods (e.g.
 "[OPTION]...") indicate that more than one can be provided.